Denveous/X2IMG/README.md

   <img src="x2img.png" width=200 height=300 alt=""></a>

 ## Windows Executable 💻
-A precompiled executable for Windows is available for download [here](https://github.com/Denveous/X2IMG/releases/download/Windows/X2IMG.exe) section.
+A precompiled executable for Windows is available for download [here](https://github.com/Denveous/X2IMG/releases/download/Windows/X2IMG.exe).
 You can download the Nuitka EXE from there.

 You can find the Virus Total scan [here](https://www.virustotal.com/gui/url-analysis/u-e017fa275cfb80770eeaf05e4723a4d68d4b5d575c725a5ba42479bb1b1d03a8-1743626618).